strimzi/drain-cleaner/packaging/helm-charts/helm3/strimzi-drain-cleaner/README.md

 * Install Strimzi on your cluster
 * Deploy Kafka cluster
 * Install the Drain Cleaner
-* Drain one of the Kubernetes nodes with one of the Kafka or ZooKeeper pods
+* Drain one of the Kubernetes nodes with one of the Kafka broker or controller pods
     ```
     kubectl drain <worker-node> --delete-emptydir-data --ignore-daemonsets --timeout=6000s --force
     ```
 * Watch how it works:
-  * The `kubetl drain` command will cordon the worker node and trigger the eviction of the Kafka / ZooKeeper pods running on it.
+  * The `kubectl drain` command will cordon the worker node and trigger the eviction of the Kafka broker and controller pods running on it.
-    It will evict the Pods that can be evicted and eventually fail because Drain Cleaner denied the eviction of the Kafka and ZooKeeper pods
+    It will evict the Pods that can be evicted and eventually fail because Drain Cleaner denied the eviction of the Kafka broker and controller pods
     ```
     kubectl drain <worker-node> --delete-emptydir-data --ignore-daemonsets --timeout=6000s
     <worker-node> cordoned